academic-initiative/documentation/academic-initiative/how-to/How-to-request-IBM-Blueworks-Live-access/readme.md

 ![Step 6b](images/step6b.png)

-Please use the same IBMid that was first used to register in the IBM Academic Initiative website.
+Please use the same IBMid that was first used to register in the IBM SkillsBuild Software Downloads website.
 <br />

 ![Step 6c](images/step6c.png)

-## Step 7: Now, return to the IBM Academic Initiative tab.
+## Step 7: Now, return to the IBM SkillsBuild Software Downloads tab.
 Then click the Request Academic Access link to request that your trial account must be converted to an academic account.
 ![Step 7](images/step7.png)